flightaware/libpg2sdr/soapy/README.cubicsdr.md

 ## Tuning

 The "center frequency" (top right corner) in CubicSDR controls the tuned PLL frequency.
-Frequencies immediately below the PLL will be captured (e.g., to see the broadcast FM spectrum, try tuning to 100MHz and you will see 95-100MHz)
+Frequencies immediately above the PLL will be captured (e.g., to see the broadcast FM spectrum, try tuning to 90MHz and you will capture 90-95MHz)

+Unlike earlier iterations of this code, we are capturing the upper sideband, so the PLL should be tuned below the frequency you want to look at, and the resulting ADC spectrum is _not_ inverted.

 ## Gain